fboender/multi-git-status/README.md

-      --throttle SEC   Wait SEC seconds between each 'git fetch' (-f option) -c               Force color output (preserve colors when using pipes) -d, --depth=2    Scan this many directories deep --flatten        Show only one status per line
+      --throttle SEC   Wait SEC seconds between each 'git fetch' (-f option) -c               Force color output (preserve colors when using pipes) -d, --depth=2    Scan this many directories deep --no-depth       Do not recurse into directories (incompatible with -d) --flatten        Show only one status per line

     You can limit output with the following options: